blynkkk/blynkkk.github.io/readme.md

 **Happy Blynking!**
 ___

-#Getting Started With Raspberry Pi and Spark Core
+#Blynk on Raspberry Pi and Spark Core
+Specific steps for Raspberry Pi
+Specific steps for Spark Core

 #List Of Supported Hardware
 List of devices goes here